-Residents will attend 14 training sessions on providing DBT to youth and families during the first three months of their residency.
+Residents will attend 32+ hours of training in providing DBT to youth and families during the first four months of their residency.
 Throughout the residency, they will participate in a weekly 2 -hour DBT consultation meeting, in which team members consult, teach, model and learn from one another.
 Residents will also participate in periodic training or consultation sessions that are provided to the team at Broadview Psychology by Broadview psychologists, or by external psychologists.
 Trainings and consultations often relate to the treatment of BPD, self -harm, suicidality, eating disorders, substance use disorders, OCD, and PTSD, and are provided by clinicians skilled in the use of DBT, CBT or ACT.
-And finally, they will receive training through watching videotapes and webinars that the clinic owns to help clinicians with their education and development.
+They may receive training through watching videotapes and webinars that the clinic owns to help clinicians with their education and development.
+Finally, they may choose to attend external relevant trainings financed by Broadview Psychology.